qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/supported_data.rst

 Delimited Text Files
 --------------------

-Tabular data is a very common and widely used format because of its simplicity and readability -- data can be viewed and edited even in a plain text editor.
+Delimited text file is a very common and widely used format because of its simplicity and readability -- data can be viewed and edited even in a plain text editor.
-A delimited text file is an attribute table with each column separated by a defined character and each row separated by a line break.
+A delimited text file is a tabular data with each column separated by a defined character and each row separated by a line break.
 The first row usually contains the column names.
 A common type of delimited text file is a CSV (Comma Separated Values), with each column separated by a comma.

-Such data files can also contain positional information in two main forms:
+Such data files can also contain positional information (see :ref:`csv_geometry`).

-* As point coordinates in separate columns
-* As well-known text (WKT) representation of geometry

-QGIS allows you to load a delimited text file as a layer or ordinal table.
+QGIS allows you to load a delimited text file as a layer or ordinal table (see :ref:`browser_panel` or :ref:`vector_loading_csv`).
 But first check that the file meets the following requirements:

 #.
 The file must have a delimited header row of field names.
 This must be the
-   first line in the text file.
+   first line of the data (ideally the first row in the text file).
 #.
-The header row must contain field(s) with geometry definition.
-These field(s)
+If geometry should be enabled, the header row must contain field(s) with
-   can have any name.
+   geometry definition.
+These field(s) can have any name.
 #.
-The X and Y coordinates (if geometry is defined by coordinates) must be
+The X and Y coordinates fields (if geometry is defined by coordinates) must be
    specified as numbers.
 The coordinate system is not important.
 #.
 If you have any data that is not a string (text) and the file is a CSV file,
    you must have a CSVT file (see section :ref:`csvt_files`).